vincebel7/arena_camera_ros2/README.md

         - target_brightness
           - the target brightness value used by the autoexposure algorithm (Acquisition Control).
-          - a double value in the range supported by the camera (typically 0 to 255).
+          - an integer value in the range supported by the camera (typically 0 to 255).
           - if not provided, the camera's default value is used.

         - gamma